 In 1988, Californians revolted against excessive auto, homeowner and business insurance premiums and passed Proposition 103, a ballot measure written by Consumer Watchdog founder Harvey Rosenfield to rein in insurance companies.
-Using the provisions of Prop 103, Consumer Watchdog has lowered rates and saved Californians over $100 billion over the last twenty-five years.
+Using the provisions of Prop 103, Consumer Watchdog has lowered rates and saved Californians over $150 billion since 1988.

 Today, Consumer Watchdog's legal team and advocates scrutinize all major rate hike proposals made by auto and home insurers in California and play an integral role in many of the regulatory actions enacted by the California Department of Insurance.